The restriction to these four team types acts as a powerful template for effective organization design.

 - Environments and configuration

 Enabling teams may also be focused on helping stream-aligned teams the first few times they need to integrate with a specific subsystem or platform.
 However, enabling teams are not there to fix quality issues caused by stream-aligned teams.
-Rather, they work with them for short periods, typically for a PI or so, to increase their skills and embed the required capabilities.
+Instead, they work with them for short periods, typically for a PI or so, to increase their skills and embed the required capabilities.

 Responsibilities and behaviors of enabling teams include: